 Once you approach age 40 you are likely to begin to experience presbyopia which is the loss of the ability to focus on close objects.
 This happens as the eye begins to age and can easily be corrected with reading glasses.
 However, if you already have an eyeglass prescription for distance vision, you will need a solution that enables you to see your best both near and far.

 There are a number of options available for presbyopes including bifocals, multifocal, and progressive lenses with new technology improving the options all the time.
 You should speak to the optician regarding the best solution for your individual needs.

-Whether they are for a child’s first pair, a second pair of designer frames or a senior with a complicated prescription, you should always consult with your East Round Rock eye doctor for a new pair of glasses.
+Whether they are for a child’s first pair, a second pair of designer frames or a senior with a complicated prescription, you should always consult with your Palm Valley Round Rock eye doctor for a new pair of glasses.
 Ultimately, your eyeglasses have a job and that it to help you to see your best to get the most out of every day.